jordankittle/sql-express-library-project/README.md

  1.)
 You can test the 500 error handling by visting the /test-error route

 Changes to supplied styles and formats:
 1.)
-Changed body padding from 50 to 25px
-2.)
 Changed button text on Submit and Update book forms to "Submit."
 This way I can re-use the form.
-3.)
+2.)
 Changed "create new book" link to "Add Book" button.
 I think it looks more professional.
 3.)
 Added url query support to all-books view so adding and deleting books can show success message to the user about actions that have been performed.